 You can also study at a location that has no internet access.
 Just use the PADI Training app to download course content and study offline.
 You can download the content in small sections with a total file size of around 13.9 MB.
 You can upload your progress when you get back online.
 This will help you in resuming your training right where you left off.
 The app is available for Android as well as Apple iOS devices.
 Devices should not be more than three models old and updated with the latest Operating System (OS).

 The first dive of the Digital Underwater Photographer Specialty course may be counted toward your Advanced Open Water Diver certification.
-Ask your instructor at Aqua Nomads about earning credit.
+Ask your instructor at Dive Andaman about earning credit.
 Each completed PADI speciality is a step closer to earning the elite Master Scuba Diver rating.

 Havelock Island is known for having a total of nine outstanding locations that are great spots for diving as well as underwater photography.
 Going under the depths of these waters is exactly the type of experience that you are looking for.

 For beginners, this is simply the best spot for diving.
 It is completely different from other locations as you can see long strips of coral belts with the perfect blend of hard as well as soft coral populations.
 Its rich ecosystem offers tons of fish of diverse species and colours.
 And if you are lucky enough, then you can spot wandering sea turtles near the corals.

 As evident from the name, Turtle Bay has plenty of sea turtles.
 Moreover, you can also spot corals and Rays in abundance here.
 This spot is perfect for you if you are a true lover of natural marine life.
 The depth of water doesn’t exceed fourteen meters, thus making it a decent destination for inexperienced divers.

 Divers looking for something exclusive should know that this is a perfect diving spot in Havelock Island owing to the shallow water, a large number of inhabitants including Napoleons, and a dense population of hard staghorn corals.